armele/mctradepost-retro/README.md

 A station building must include one or more rail blocks tagged with "station_start".
 These are used to determine whether or not a station is connected to other colonies for the purposes of trade.
 Once connected, you can configure what goods you want to import, or choose to satisfy other colonies' needs by exporting goods.

 ### Pet Shop
-No functional effect at this time.
-It will unlock all of the "Pets" capabilities in the roadmap below.
+There are no tag requirements for the pet shop.

 ## Current Status
 This mod can best be described as in a "beta" state.
 Existing functionality is mostly stable, with tweaks and adjustments being made based on testing and feedback.

 ### Roadmap (Roughly Prioritized)
 #### In Progress
-Pets - Ability: animal herding
+Building: Pet Shop (enables pet functions, pet-related colony roles.)
+[Testing] Pets - Ability: animal herding [Testing]

 #### Future
 Style: Trade Shop (Introducing classic MineColonies buildings in the Trade Post style.
 This will be a slow roll-out as inspiration strikes.)

-Building: Pet Shop (enables pet functions, pet-related colony roles.)
-[Non-functional hut exists] Achievements
+Pets - Variety
-Pets - Building: Assign Building and Role
+Pets - Building: Assign Role
-Pets - Building Module: Set Owner
-Pets - Building Module: Set Ability
-Pets - Owner AI: Feed pet.
+Pets - Animal Trainer AI: Feed (heal) pet.
 Pets - Recipe: Pet Food (made by animal trainer)
 Pets - Ability: happiness factor (reasonably confident) Pets - Ability: burnout mitigator (confident)